 True healing starts the day you feel understood.
 When you are real, there are no demons to hide from.

-Heart on My Sleeve: Keynote
+Heart on My Sleeve: It's Time to Heal

-Heart on My Sleeve: Keynote
+Heart on My Sleeve: It's Time to Heal

 He is completely willing to work with clients to create the most appropriate, engaging and customised talk to suit the needs of the organisation and the goals they are trying to achieve with cultural change and wellbeing initiatives to complement existing programs & values.